mpanko/denisasvach/content/projects/buffet.md

-      **Do You Mind If I Join You?**  performance
+      **Do You Mind If I Join You?**

       **2021**

-      The performance was created in collaboration with Pscolkova during a one-month artist residency at the Egon Schiele Art Centre in Český Krumlov and premiered at Pradelna Cultural Centre in Cesky Krumlov, Czech Republic in 2021.
+      A performance created in collaboration with Pscolkova during a one-month artist residency at the Egon Schiele Art Centre in Český Krumlov and premiered at Pradelna Cultural Centre in Cesky Krumlov, Czech Republic in 2021.

       *concept, creation:* **Denisa Svachova, Marketa Pscolkova**